azat-co/practicalnode/chapter2/chapter2.md

 For the models (M in MVC), we need to use [Mongoose](http://mongoosejs.com/)(<http://mongoosejs.com/>) or [Sequelize](http://sequelizejs.com/)(<http://sequelizejs.com/>) libraries in *addition* to Express.js— more on this later in the book in Chapter 7.
 In this chapter we&#39;ll cover the basics of Express.js.
 Built on top this framework, Express.js applications can vary from bare-bones, back-end-only REST APIs to full-blown, highly scalable, full-stack (with [jade-browser](https://npmjs.org/package/jade-browser)(<https://npmjs.org/package/jade-browser>) and [Socket.IO](http://socket.io/)(<http://socket.io/>)) real-time web apps.
 To give some analogies to developers who are familiar with Ruby—Express.js is often seen as Sinatra, which has a very different approach to the Ruby on Rails framework.
 Express.js and Sinatra promote the configurability while Ruby on Rails *convention over configuration*.

-Although Express.js is the most starred library on NPM (as of May 2014), and the most mature and used Node.js framework, the playing field is still relatively level with many different frameworks, and new ones are released every month.
+Although Express.js is the most starred library on npm (as of May 2014), and the most mature and used Node.js framework, the playing field is still relatively level with many different frameworks, and new ones are released every month.
 Some of them, such as [Meteor](http://meteor.com/)(<http://meteor.com/>) and [DerbyJS](http://derbyjs.com/)(<http://derbyjs.com/>), show an interesting trend in attempts to merge front-end and back-end code bases.
 For a handpicked list of Node.js frameworks, refer to the [Node Framework](http://nodeframework.com/)(<http://nodeframework.com/>) resource.

 When evaluating a Node.js framework for your project, use these easy steps to guide you: